Pi'erre Bourne

 Jordan Timothy Jenks (born September 19, 1993), known professionally as Pi'erre Bourne (/piˈɛrˌbɔːrn/ pee-AIR-_-BORN), is an American record producer, rapper, singer, songwriter, and audio engineer.
 He is known for producing the 2017 singles "Magnolia" for Playboi Carti and "Gummo" for 6ix9ine, both of which entered the top 30 of the U.S. Billboard Hot 100.
-He has worked extensively with artists including Playboi Carti, Lil Uzi Vert, Lil Yachty, Young Thug, Juice Wrld, Young Nudy, Trippie Redd, Kanye West, Drake, Nav, Duwap Kaine, and 21 Savage.
+He has worked extensively with artists including Playboi Carti, Lil Uzi Vert, Lil Yachty, Young Thug, Juice Wrld, Young Nudy, Trippie Redd, Kanye West, Drake, Nav, 6ix9ine, Duwap Kaine, and 21 Savage.

 Early life

 Jenks was raised in Columbia, South Carolina.
-His mother is a second generation immigrant from Belize.
+His mother is a second-generation immigrant from Belize.
 Growing up, he would spend his summers with his grandmother in South Jamaica, Queens, which led to his interest in East Coast hip hop.
 He is related to Mobile Malachi, a Belizean Kriol reggae artist and musician.
 He is also a cousin of Papoose.
 Inspired by his uncle Dwight who was a rapper and graphic artist, Jenks first began making beats when he was in elementary school, using FL Studio on his uncle's computer.
 His stage name was inspired by the Kenan Thompson All That sketch "Everyday French with Pierre Escargot" and the 2002 film The Bourne Identity.
 While in high school, he formed a rap group with his friends called The Bourne Ones and posted music on Imeem.

 Career

 After graduating from high school, Jenks studied graphic design at Winthrop University for a year before dropping out.
-After dropping out from Winthrop, he lived with his grandparents in Queens, and then with his father in Greenvile, South Carolina, working various retail jobs.
+After dropping out from Winthrop, he lived with his grandparents in Queens, and then with his father in Greenville, South Carolina, working various retail jobs.
 At 18, his uncle encouraged him to go to school for music and Jenks moved to Atlanta to study sound engineering at the SAE Institute.
 Because the institute did not have dorms, Jenks lived in his Cadillac Escalade for a period of time.
 While in school, he met and began collaborating with DJ Burn One, who encouraged him to create his own instrumentals and not rely on samples.
 He also met and became close friends with TM88 and the son of L.A.
 Reid, a music executive at Epic Records.
-He interned for a week at Hustle Gang Records before working at as a full-time engineer at Mad Studios in Atlanta.
+He interned for a week at Hustle Gang Records before working as a full-time engineer at Mad Studios in Atlanta.
 While working at the studio, he met frequent collaborator Young Nudy.
 In 2015, Jenks began working for Epic Records as a sound engineer, leaving a year later to focus on his own career.
 In 2016, Jenks began releasing a series of mixtapes titled The Life of Pi'erre, named after the Kanye West album The Life of Pablo.